Find industry contacts & talent representation

 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
-Spoiler tags have been used sparingly in order to make the page more readable.
+Spoiler tags are used sparingly in order to make the page more readable.

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for The Hangover can be found here.

-No. The Hangover is based on a screenplay co-written by American screenwriters Jon Lucas and Scott Moore.
+The Hangover is based on a screenplay co-written by American screenwriters Jon Lucas and Scott Moore.

 While most of the other events of the night are explained throughout the movie, the chicken in the room is never explained.
 Director Todd Phillips, offered a possible explanation on the DVD commentary, that maybe the guys intended to feed it to the tiger.

-The song is called 'Iko Iko' by The Belle Stars.
+The song is called "Iko Iko" by The Belle Stars.
 It mimics the scene from Rain Man (1988) in which Dustin Hoffman and Tom Cruise descend on the escalator, although, in Rain Man, the song is used in the opening scene of the film.
 The rest of the songs and their corresponding scenes can be found here.

 "Roofies" is the slang name for a type of sedative, most commonly known by the brand name Rohypnol.
 In the movie they say that the full name of roofies is "Roofalin".
 Aside from leading in to the discussion about ending up on the floor rather than the roof, which leads them to figure out what happened to Doug, the name change is also likely to avoid any legal trouble from the owners of the Rohypnol trademark who, understandably, aren't happy with their products association with criminal activities such as date rape and drug abuse.